 How much rub to use:

-While I believe it is a matter of personal choice, some pitmasters swear by using 1 tablespoon of rub per pound of meat.
+While I believe it is a matter of personal preference, conventional wisdom points to 1 tablespoon of rub per pound of meat.
 You can apply this Voodoo spice BBQ rub by hand or place it into a dry rub shaker and apply it that way.